 In day to day life, people in general are moving a lot less than they used to.
 They are combining errands, ordering online, and working from their home offices.
 They are no longer walking or commuting to work, meeting friends for drinks, or going out to museums or sporting events – resulting in less overall movement and more time spent indoors than ever before.

-Many fitness facilities, gyms, and classes have been restricted or canceled due to the pandemic.
-As such, many people have adapted their fitness or wellness routines and increased their outdoor walking and running, potentially contributing to the development of hip pain.
+Due to the pandemic, many fitness facilities, gyms, and classes were restricted or cancelled.
+As a result, many people adapted their fitness or wellness routines and increased their outdoor walking and running, potentially contributing to the development of hip pain.

 Greater Trochanteric Pain Syndrome

 Pain on the outer side of the buttock and hip is often diagnosed as GTPS, or Greater Trochanteric Pain Syndrome.
 This area of pain used to be commonly called bursitis, but we now know there is more to this problem than an inflamed bursa.